Amma Enge: Plot

 Ranjitham is accused of stealing a diamond ring and she runs out of town with her father.
 Her father dies heartbroken.
 Ranjitham joins a family as a nanny for a young girl, Amutha.
-The girl's mother has left her family with whereabouts unknown.
+The girl's mother has left her family and her whereabouts unknown.
 The girl's father falls in love with Ranjitham and desires to marry her.
 He clears her name as the thief.
 The ring is found and is given as a gift to Ranjitham.

 The young girl Amutha runs away and is later found safe in a forest by her father and Ranjitham.

 Ranjitham agrees to marry Amutha's father who then goes to Madras to prepare for the wedding.
-Ranjitham goes to temple with the girl's aunt and is secretly followed by Amutha.
-Aunt locks off Ranjitham in the temple and asks her goons to kill Amutha.
-It is revealed aunt had killed Amutha's mother so her daughter could marry the girl's father.
-Father goes back home at the right time and rescues Amutha and later Ranjitham from the temple.
-Aunt runs away and commits suicide.
+Ranjitham goes to a temple with the girl's aunt and is secretly followed by Amutha.
+Amutha's aunt locks Ranjitham in the temple and asks her goons to kill Amutha.
+It is revealed the aunt had killed Amutha's mother so her daughter could marry the girl's father.
+Amutha's father goes back home at the right time and rescues Amutha and later Ranjitham from the temple.
+The aunt runs away and commits suicide.
 Ranjitham gets married and sees off Amutha to school.